x0rmen0t/Spylegram/README.md

 ## Feedback/Contact

-Found a bug or have feedback?
-Please create an issue on  [issue tracker][bugs].If you'd like to share your thoughts, join [mailing list][ml] hosted on Google Groups.
-If you have ideas for improvements, don't hesitate to submit a pull request!
+Did you find a bug or have feedback?
+Please create an issue on  [issue tracker][bugs].
+Don't hesitate to submit a pull request if you have ideas for improvements!

 [bugs]: https://github.com/x0rmen0t/Spylegram/issues
 [ml]: https://groups.google.com/u/4/g/spylegram